Particular/docs.particular.net/nservicebus/hosting/index.md

  * [Injecting the Bus into ASP.NET MVC Controller](/samples/web/asp-mvc-injecting-bus/)

-NOTE: Since Version 6, `IEndpointInstance`/`IBusSession` (the equivalent of `IBus` in earlier versions) is no longer automatically injected into the container.
-In order to send messages you need to explicitly create a bus context.
+NOTE: In Versions 6 and above, `IEndpointInstance`/`IBusSession` (the equivalent of `IBus` in earlier versions) is no longer automatically injected into the container.
+In order to send messages explicitly create a bus context.
 Here's a sample code showing how to automate this task using the Autofac container

 snippet:Hosting-Inject

 #### Static variable

 For many scenarios a container is not required.
 In these cases a simple public static variable on the startup class will suffice.
-This variable can then be access globally in your application.
+This variable can then be access globally in the application.
 For example:

  * In windows service or console the variable would be placed on the `Program.cs`
  * In a Website the variable would be placed on the `Global.cs`.